Educating for The Future

 Our Faculty & Staff

-At MCEC, our faculty is the heartbeat of our academic community.
+At SCIS, our faculty and staff is the heartbeat of our academic community.
 Dedicated, inspiring, and deeply knowledgeable, our professors go beyond the traditional classroom experience to foster real-world skills and a passion for learning.
 Whether mentoring, leading innovative research, or providing personalized support, our faculty members are committed to empowering students to achieve their highest potential

 Penny Rheingans